 Under the new Java SE subscription models, customers can choose between server and desktop deployments.
 Server deployments will use a processor-based metric (CPU) while desktop deployments will use a Named User Plus–based metric (NUP) to calculate your Java SE license requirements.

-These metrics are currently defined in the same way as standard Oracle technology products, however there are no NUP minimums.
-A count of desktops and laptops will likely be used to count NUP licenses in many organizations.
+These metrics are currently defined in the same way as standard Oracle technology products, however, there are no NUP minimums.
+A count of users and/or devices directly or indirectly accessing desktop computers will be required to count NUP licenses.
 The following graphic shows how to calculate your requirements:

 How Are the New Java SE Models Priced?